German Shorthaired Pointer

 Training Milestones for German Shorthaired Pointer

-Successful training for German Shorthaired Pointer respects this breed's excellent trainability profile and natural friendly tendencies.
+Building reliable training outcomes in a German Shorthaired Pointer starts with aligning the method to the breed's specific learning preferences and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your German Shorthaired Pointer's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 German Shorthaired Pointer owners should expect the training journey to require patience given this breed's excellent learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources